family-richards/emailHelpers/README.md

 emailHelpers is a wrapper for the `smtplib` and `email` packages I coded in my spare time.
-Here's an example diff:
+Here's an example diff to the traditional way:

 ```diff
 -  import smtplib